ttscoff/snibbets/src/README.md

 Highlighting using Skylighting requires that your snippets be named with extra extensions defining the lexer to use.
 The last extension before `.md` (or whatever your snippet extension is set to) should be the one that the highlighter will recognize as a valid lexer, e.g. `my code.jquery.js.md`.

+You can also define languages in your fenced code blocks by putting the lexer name right after the opening fence.
+This is used with Skylighting, but Pygments will always use it's own lexer detection.
+To define a snippet as python code, for example:

+    ```python
+    class EmlServer(SMTPServer):
+        no = 0
+        def process_message(self, peer, mailfrom, rcpttos, data):
+            filename = '%s-%d.eml' % (datetime.now().strftime('%Y%m%d%H%M%S'),
+                    self.no)
+            f = open(filename, 'w')
+    ```

 You can also define a color scheme with `highlight_theme`.
 If you're using Pygments, run `pygmentize -L styles` to see available options.
 If you're using Skylighting, you can reference any theme in the [KDE repository].
-Skylighting themes are included in Snibbets can be referenced by their filename without `.theme`, or you can install your own themes and reference them with a full path.
+Skylighting themes are included in Snibbets and can be referenced by their filename without `.theme`, or you can install your own themes and reference them with a full path.
+(I recommend `nord` when using Sylighting.)

 [KDE repository]: https://github.com/KDE/syntax-highlighting/tree/master/data/themes